FelixWolf/.github/CODE_OF_CONDUCT.md

 # Guidelines
 1. Remember the human.
-2. Don't spam.
-3. Don't go out of your way to make yourself a problem for others.
+2. Don't go out of your way to make yourself a problem for others.
-4. Don't abuse powers that you may have.
+3. Don't abuse powers (Administrative, moderation, etc) that you may have.
-5. Don't publish information about people that they haven't published themselves.
+4. Don't publish information about people that they haven't published themselves.
-6. The code of conduct is not a weapon, don't use it as such.
+5. The code of conduct is not a weapon, don't use it as such.
-7. Do your best.
+6. Don't spam.

 # Recommendations
 1. Share knowledge, don't force it.
 (I.E. Recommend a specific method, don't demand people to use it)
 2. Have fun.
+3. Do your best.

 # Disagreements
 We are human, as such disagreements *will* happen.
 Normally this is a good thing as it allows one and other to exchange ideas and views, however if a disagreement over something begins to get heated, please consider: